Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 The system uses Jira Python SDK to fetch issues based on the integration configuration.

-#### ZenDesk Tickets
+#### ZenDesk Tickets/Articles

-The system uses ZenDesk Web API to fetch tickets based on the integration configuration.
+The system uses ZenDesk Web API to fetch tickets and articles based on the integration configuration.

 #### PDFs